MKme/Engine-Doctor/README.md

 - Install the thermocouple where you would like to monitor (use a magnet mount if desired)

-- Turn on EngineDoctor
+- Power on he EngineDoctor

-- Connect to EngineDoctor Wifi (no password required)
+- Connect to EngineDoctor Wifi with your phone or tablet (no password required)

 - Open your web broswer to this url:  192.168.4.1

 -  Watch the live values in real time while you test/tune!

+- Adjust the code if desired to alter the sample display rate (currently 1hz)

 ### How I did things (reference) :